 To get started editing your user account, you’ll need to claim your user profile.
 Please follow these steps:

-To start, go to the UIS PlumX home page and login using the following credentials:
+To start, go to the UIS PlumX home page and log in using your NetID and Password.

 To "get access to your profile to begin making changes, you first have to claim the profile or in PlumX terminology, "Claim Researcher.”
 Click the gear icon on the upper right of the screen and choose Plumx will display the profile it believes is a match for you.
 Click “Claim Researcher” to the right of the name.
 If you don’t see your profile, please contact Stephen McMinn at email@example.com and we will assist you with claiming your profile.

 Once you have claimed your profile, you can then add Researcher and Publication (Research Object) Identifier information to your profile.
 To add this information to your profile, click the gear icon and select “My Profile.”
 Then on the next screen select “Edit This Profile” in the upper right hand corner of the screen.

 Telling what you want PlumX to track, i.e. the articles, presentations, social media, etc., is the key to getting data on how these objects are used or discussed.

 The key to PlumX being able to provide meaningful statistical data is that it has knowledge of your publications, presentations, or other scholarship.
 To assist you with entering this information into your profile, please consult the PlumX user manual and the glossary of PlumX terminology.

 PlumX also works hand in hand with UIS’s DSpace Institutional Repository, IDEALS, which allows for the preservation of and provides access to all types of scholarly output including, documents, articles, working papers, presentations, and data sets.
 So the easiest method is to make available and to preserve your scholarship (word documents, images, presentations, videos, etc.) is to deposit it into IDEALS.

 Please note, you do not need an IDEALS account to participate with PlumX.